 - Trade around the globe with your mobile phone, tablet or web trading

-- At AvaTrade, you can access a choice of trading instruments like stocks trading, commodities, forex trading, cryptocurrencies, bonds, indices trading online and ETFs.
+- At AvaTrade, you can access a choice of trading instruments like stocks trading, commodities, forex trading, bonds, indices trading online and ETFs.

 The Copper Market

 The USA used to be the main copper minor, however today most of the world’s copper is mined in Chile.
 Other countries producing copper in large amounts are China and Peru.
 Copper is traded around the world, the main markets are the New York Mercantile Exchange (NYMEX), the Mumbai-based Multi Commodity Exchange (MCX), the Shanghai Futures Exchange (SHFE) and the London Metal Exchange (LME).
 The copper market is open from 22:00 to 20:59 GMT.

 Like most commodities, copper price changes based supply and demand.
 Copper is commonly used for different appliances, mostly for housing and electrical machinery.
 A decline in new house constructions can indicate a slower economy, which can result in a drop of copper prices.
 Another factor is the supply itself.
 Should the supply from a region or country slowdown or even stop completely, it could greatly affect the copper market and change its price.
 Copper is also used for different new green technologies such as environment friendly batteries and more.
 Green energies are on the rise as human kind is always searching for better solutions, and a growth in such technologies can bring about an increase in the price of copper.

 It would be safe to assume that most people wouldn’t have a lot of use for large amounts of copper.
 Probably not even small ones.
 This is why they are traded for their contract for difference, or CFD in short.
 This means the UK trader does not buy or sell the actual instrument, rather trades on a contract with his broker, with the same prices and market movements as the real product.
 There are several advantages to trading CFDs: